NOW AVAILABLE: Unlock Data-Driven Insights with Benchmarks, Anomaly Detection & Forecasting

 2. Gather the Data

 Client reports might focus on overall results or narrow in on a certain project.
 It's important to be clear on the meeting goals ahead of time so that your report is comprehensive, and your insights and recommendations are relevant.
-As you collect data for your report, be sure to:
+As you collect data to create meeting reports, be sure to:

 • Revisit Goals: Go back to the original goals and KPIs you established with your clients at the start of the project, and any that may have come up since then.
 Use those to guide your data collection.